Resources & FAQ

 What are the reporting requirements?

-What happens if our approach isn't working?
+What happens if our approach needs to evolve?

 Timeline & Process